Eastside Church Ministries

 These are challenging times, and Eastside’s Turning Point Ministry is here to give you an extra level of support.
 Turning Point is not professional counseling but does offer hope in Christ, encouragement, and practical recommendations, including ministry and community referrals, tailored to your current concerns.

-During this time of social distancing, appointments are available by phone with Eastside’s volunteer Turning Point Director, Ashley Willis (M.A.
+Appointments are available with our Turning Point Director, Ashley Willis (M.A.
 Pastoral Counseling).
-To schedule your confidential appointment, please call 1-757-524-1508 or email
+To schedule your confidential appointment, please email .

 We look forward to sharing God’s love with you through Turning Point.

 Check here for the Latest Video Blog with helpful insights from Turning Point and Ashley Willis.